 What Does it Cost to Repair?

-This can become an expensive repair.
-When your AC freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+This can turn into a costly repair.
+When your unit freezes over it can lead to a totaled compressor.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many people are forced to decide between installing a new system vs repairing the old one.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.